 More information is available on the STEP Student Resources page.

-STEP offers a special financial aid opportunity for partial tuition and books, which is available to eligible freshman students who have been accepted into STEP and who submit a FAFSA application.
+STEP offers a special financial aid opportunity for partial tuition and books, which is available to eligible freshman students who have been accepted into STEP, who submit a FAFSA application and have been demonstrated sufficient financial need.
 Continuation of aid beyond fall quarter of the freshman year is dependent on academic performance.

 When applying to STEP, for freshman students to be eligible for STEP financial aid opportunities: